-- Elementary school credential authorizing the holder to teach any or all subjects in all grades of any elementary school in California. - 2.
+- 1. Elementary school credential authorizing the holder to teach any or all subjects in all grades of any elementary school in California. - 2.
 Junior high school credential authorizing the holder to teach any or all subjects in the seventh, eighth, and ninth grades of any elementary or secondary school in California. - 3.
-Special credential in Art authorizing the holder to teach art subjects in any grade of the public schools of California. - 4.
-Special credential in Commerce authorizing the holder to teach commercial subjects in any grade of the public schools of California. - 5.
-Special credential in Music authorizing the holder to teach music in any grade of the public schools of California. - Special credential in Physical Education authorizing the holder to teach physical education in any grade of the public schools of California.
+Special secondary credential in art authorizing the holder to teach art subjects in any grade of the public schools of California. - 4.
+Special secondary credential in business education authorizing the holder to teach commercial subjects in any grade of the public schools of California. - 5.
+Special secondary credential in music authorizing the holder to teach music in any grade of the public schools of California. - 6.
+Special secondary credential in physical education authorizing the holder to teach physical education in any grade of the public schools of California.

-For the requirements for the School Administration and School Supervision Credentials see page 47 of this bulletin.
+For the requirements for the School Administration and School Supervision Credentials see page 52 of this bulletin.